 Yes.
-An outside company takes a picture of each graduate as they walk across the stage and then stop to shake hands with Dean Schwab.
+An outside company takes a picture of each graduate as they walk across the stage and then stop to shake hands with the Dean of the Law School.
 These photos are available through the company for a price.
 The company corresponds directly with graduates.
 For more information about the photographer and pictures plese refer to "Class Picture and Photographs at Ceremony" in the left hand index.

 Bailey Hall is handicapped accessible.
 Graduates must indicate on their rsvp form if accommodation (i.e. mobility impaired, hearing impaired, sight impaired, etc.) to attend the ceremony is needed.
 They will then be contacted regarding those needs.

 Permits for mobility impaired parking spaces around Bailey Hall will be distributed on an as needed basis.
 Graduates should mark the RSVP form in appropriate box.
 Graduates will be contacted directly regarding mobility impaired parking needs for Sunday.
 Please see parking.

 Each graduate orders their Caps & Gown rental on-line through Herff Jones Collegiate Caps & Gowns.
 Regalia is the same for all graduating law students regardless of degree.
 Click on the link at left, "Caps and Gowns" to go to the ordering page.